piet-de-leeuw/JavaScript-Projects/README.md

 ### Project8_string_number_methods
 In this project I did some exercises with methods from string and number like .concat() .slice() .search() .toString() .toFixed() etc.

+### Project9_countdown_slideshow
+In this project I made a countdown timer and a slideshow.
+I used a combination of HTML CSS and JavaScript.